 \section{Conclusion}

-In this paper, we propose a federated coordinate descent scheme for secure multiparty linear regressions, which introduce homomorphic encryption and perturbation techniques to prevent possible data and model weights leakage during the collaborative training phases.
-The greatest advantage of our proposed scheme is a fully solution for secure multiparty lasso regression, which hasn't been well addressed as yet since gradient descent based method could not deal with $\mathcal{L}_1$ normalization term.
-We utilize coordinate descent method and have devised a federated scheme (FCD) to achieve secure training for linear, ridge, and lasso regressions.
-Specifically, by secure aggregation via homomorphic encryption, our scheme keeps local data private to other parties.
-We also introduce perturbations to some intermediate quantities to prevent accurate model weights been stolen by both \textit{Evaluator} and \textit{CSP}.
-We give several theoretical analysis to the security of our scheme.
-The experimental results have demonstrated that our FCD scheme has achieved as competitive results as centralized regression methods, in terms of prediction performance, computational cost and communication overhead.
+In this paper, we propose a federated scheme for multiparty linear regression, which introduces homomorphic encryption and perturbation techniques to prevent possible data and model weights leakage during the collaborative training phases.
+The most significant advantage of our proposed scheme is a coordinate descent solution for secure multiparty lasso regression, which hasn't been well addressed as yet, since the gradient descent-based method could not deal with $\mathcal{L}_1$ normalization term.
+We also give security theoretical analyses on our scheme.
+The experimental results have demonstrated that our FCD scheme has achieved as competitive results as centralized regression methods, in terms of prediction performance, computational cost, and communication overhead.